awsdocs/amazon-rekognition-developer-guide/doc_source/celebrities.md

 # Recognizing celebrities<a name="celebrities"></a>

-Amazon Rekognition can recognize thousands of celebrities in a wide range of categories, such as entertainment and media, sports, business, and politics\.
-With Amazon Rekognition, you can recognize celebrities in images and in stored videos\.
-You can also get additional information for recognized celebrities\.
+Amazon Rekognition Amazon Rekognition makes it easy for customers to automatically recognize tens of thousands of well\-known personalities in images and videos using machine learning\.
+The metadata provided by the celebrity recognition API significantly reduces the repetitive manual effort required to tag content and make it readily searchable\.

+The rapid proliferation of image and video content means that media companies often struggle to organize, search, and utilize their media catalogs at scale\.
+News channels and sports broadcasters often need to find images and videos quickly, in order to respond to current events and create relevant programming\.
+Insufficient metadata makes these tasks difficult, but with Amazon Rekognition you can automatically tag large volumes of new or archival content to make it easily searchable for a comprehensive set of international, widely known celebrities like actors, sportspeople, and online content creators\.

-The Amazon Rekognition celebrity recognition API is tuned to detect celebrities in different settings, cosmetic makeup, and other conditions\.
-Social, media, and entertainment customers can build apps that use celebrity recognition\.
-For example, an entertainment app that identifies celebrity lookalikes or an app that identifies celebrities as part of automated footage tagging\.
-Amazon Rekognition celebrity recognition is designed to be exclusively used in cases where you expect there may be a known celebrity in an image or a video\.
-The celebrity recognition API returns the closest found matches, along with a similarity score\.
+Amazon Rekognition celebrity recognition is designed to be used exclusively in cases where you expect there may be a known celebrity in an image or a video\.
 For information about recognizing faces that are not celebrities, see [Searching faces in a collection](collections.md)\.

 **Note**
 If you are a celebrity and don’t want to be included in this feature, contact [AWS Support](https://aws.amazon.com/contact-us/) or email rekognition\-celebrity\-opt\-out@amazon\.com\.